 WATER SOFTENER SYSTEMS

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

-There are various types of bad odors and tastes that you may experience in your water.
-For a more complete description of this and other potential bad odors and taste in your water, see the link at http://bad-odor-taste/.
+There are various types of bad odors and tastes that you may experience as well as discoloration in your water.
+For a more complete description of this and other potential bad odors and taste in your water, see the link at http://bad-odor-taste/

 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.
 Activated carbon also has the capability to remove a host of other contaminants that may be found in the water.